Per Magnusson: Denniz PoP & Cheiron Studios

 Denniz PoP had by the early '90s become one of the most skillful and coveted DJs in the clubs of Stockholm.
 In 1993 he decided to start working with artists and founded Cheiron Productions together with Tom Talomaa.
 Its studios were located at Fridhemsplan in Stockholm, soon evolving into a great success.

-After playing one of their songs for PoP, Per and David were invited aboard as songwriters and producers.
-Successfully working with a wide range of artists for the next couple of years, the tandem's greatest prosperity that far came in 1998, co-writing and producing the song "Will Be Yours" for Boyzone's third consecutive UK No 1 album Where We Belong.
+After presenting one of their songs to Denniz Pop, Per and David were invited to join as songwriters and producers.
+They subsequently worked with a range of artists, achieving notable success in 1998 by co-writing and producing “Will Be Yours” for Boyzone’s album Where We Belong, which became the group’s third consecutive UK number-one release.

 By now Cheiron studios was one of the hottest in the world, each team member working with a different artist.
 But in August 1998 Cheiron shocked the music world sending out a press release that its leader Denniz PoP had died.
 He was only 35 years old.